-Ramban, Moshav Zekenim (47): To prevent him from becoming attached to his master and emulating his deeds.
+Ramban and Moshav Zekenim (on Pasuk 47): To prevent him from becoming attached to his master and emulating his deeds.
 1

 Why does the Torah add "O mi'She'er Besaro"?

-Torah Temimah (citing the Toras Kohanim): To teach us that the closer the relationship, the higher obligation to redeem the Eved Ivri.
+Sifra: To teach us that the closer the relationship, the greater the obligation to redeem the Eved Ivri.
 1

 Why does it add the word "mi'Mishpachto"?

-Torah Temimah (citing Yevamos, 54b): To confine the redemption to the Eved Ivri's father's family.
+Yevamos, 54b: To confine the redemption to the family of the Eved Ivri to the father's side of his family.
 1

-Moshav Zekenim citing Ri: Really, it teaches redemption via strangers.
-I could exclude partial redemption from "Yig'alenu."
+Moshav Zekenim (citing the Ri): Really, it teaches redemption via strangers, and we preclude partial redemption from the word "Yig'alenu."